Mayank-301/clock/README.md

 Smooth transitions (if added)

 🌍 Country Time Support
-Choose from a dropdown of countries, and the clock automatically updates to show the correct time in that region based on timezone offsets.
+Choose button of countries, and the clock automatically updates to show the correct time in that region based on timezone offsets.

-📂 Tech Stack
+## 📂 Tech Stack

 HTML5

 CSS3